Facts and figures

 | Length of pier: | 1.207 m |

-Long-range pipeline
+Long-range pipelines

-| Nord-West Oelleitung: | Wilhelmshaven – Wesseling Supply of four refineries in Lingen, Gelsenkirchen-Scholven, -Horst and Wesseling near Cologne 391 km in length (including branch pipeline)Â 71 cm in diameter approx. 16.3 million metric tonnes p.a. transport capacity |
+| Nord-West Oelleitung: | Wilhelmshaven – Wesseling Supply of four refineries in Lingen, Gelsenkirchen-Scholven, -Horst; 391 km in length (including branch pipeline and the temporarily closed section from Hünxe to Wesseling), 71 cm in diameter approx. 16.3 million metric tonnes p.a. transport capacity |

-| Norddeutsche Oelleitung: | Wilhelmshaven – Hamburg Supply of one refinery in Hamburg 142 km in length, 56 cm in diameter approx. 8 million metric tonnes p.a. transport capacity Managed by NWO |
+| Norddeutsche Oelleitung: | Wilhelmshaven – Hamburg Supply the refinery in Hamburg-Moorburg; 142 km in length, 56 cm in diameter approx. 8 million metric tonnes p.a. transport capacity Managed by NWO |